How Neural Patterns Set in Childhood Affect How You “Do Conflict” Today

 DR. ATHENA STAIK

-This is why it’s so vital to break free of thinking patterns that trigger protective strategies, which, in effect, limit your capacity to connect emotionally.
+This is why it’s so vital to break free of thinking patterns that trigger survival reactivity, which, in effect, limit your capacity to connect emotionally.
 Not only does defensive reactivity erode intimacy and fun in your relationship, it also creates distance between you and those you most love.

 It blocks your ability to: